fission/blog.fission.io/content/posts/fission-opentracing.md

 # Introduction

 As the number of functions and their usage grows, it is crucial to monitor and manage them effectively.
-Fission already has [support for logs](https://docs.fission.io/usage/functions/#test-and-debug-function) and [monitoring via Prometheus](https://blog.fission.io/posts/prometheus/) and provides a great way to measure and track your functions automatically.
+Fission already [supports logs on CLI](https://docs.fission.io/usage/functions/#test-and-debug-function) as well integration with external systems using Fluentd.
+Fission also has [monitoring enabled using Prometheus](https://blog.fission.io/posts/prometheus/) and provides a great way to measure and track your functions automatically.

-Serverless functions can be part of larger distributed system.
+Serverless functions can be part of a larger distributed system.
 For example, in the case of serverless applications that become more complex - spanning multiple functions, or in Microservices where functions are triggered between different services that talk to each other to process a single request or perform a business function.

 To ensure smooth operations of distributed systems you need to trace each request across multiple functions and invocations.
 This is critical so that you have a thorough understanding of the system’s behavior and can track performance across all its components.

 Recently, Fission added support for __OpenTracing__ with release 1.0.0 and this makes monitoring and tracing functions at scale easy.
 In this post, we will set up OpenTracing along with Fission and then test out a few simple functions to validate.

-__SHOUTOUT__: Thanks to one of our awesome contributors Adam Bouhenguel (https://github.com/ajbouh) for incorporating the __OpenTracing__ change in Fission!
+__SHOUTOUT__: Thanks to one of our awesome contributors [Adam Bouhenguel](https://github.com/ajbouh) for incorporating the __OpenTracing__ change in Fission!

 ## OpenTracing in Fission

-Fission uses the [OpenCensus project](https://opencensus.io) for enabling tracing.his enables a user to use any of the [backends supported by OpenCensus](https://opencensus.io/exporters/).
+Fission uses the [OpenCensus project](https://opencensus.io) for enabling tracing.
+This enables a user to use any of the [backends supported by OpenCensus](https://opencensus.io/exporters/).
 Currently, the following backends are supported by OpenCensus and can be used as backends for Fission tracing

 - AWS X-Ray
 - Azure Monitor